luiselizondo/docker-mysql-scripts/README.md

 # Commands provided

-## mysqls (Start a new MySQL Server)
+	dmysql-server (Start a new MySQL Server)

-	Usage: mysqls [MYSQL CONTAINER NAME] [MYSQL ROOT PASSWORD] --with-volume Provide the container name and the root password.
-If you enter --with-volume a data-only container will be created for you

-## mysqlc (Open the mysql cli)
+	dmysql (Open the mysql cli)

-	Usage: mysqlc [MYSQL CONTAINER NAME]
-	Provide the container name you want to connect to and you'll be asked to enter the password

-## mysqlc-create-database (Creates a new database)
+	dmysql-create-database (Creates a new database)

-	Usage: mysqlc-create-database [MYSQL CONTAINER NAME] [DATABASE NAME] Provide the container to use and the database you want to create
+	dmysql-import-database (Imports a database)

 # Install
+Clone or download this project then run:

-	cd directory_with_scripts
+	$ cd directory_with_scripts

-	sudo chmod +x mysql*
+	$ sudo chmod +x dmysql*
-	sudo cp mysql* /usr/local/bin
+	$ sudo cp dmysql* /usr/local/bin

 # License
 Released under the MIT License